sweattep/modern_quotes/README.md

 >You'll probably save a fortune in recruiting and hiring costs because your staff will stick around and work hard when they feel valued.
 Revolving doors are expensive.

+>managers reportedly worked "a minimum of forty-eight hours a week, but more likely fifty-five and sixty, eating on the fly and never quite sure when they'll leave for the evening."

 >Resorting to technical language means you are determined to treat the masses as uninitiated

 >Fatigue and sleep deprivation are correlated to mandatory and voluntary overtime and are also associated with work-related accidents